wazuh/wazuh-documentation/source/user-manual/registering/password-authorization-registration.rst

   #.
-To enable the communication with the Wazuh manager, edit the Wazuh agent's configuration file placed at ``/Library/Ossec/etc/agent.conf``.
+To enable the communication with the Wazuh manager, edit the Wazuh agent's configuration file located in ``/Library/Ossec/etc/agent.conf``.

          .. include:: ../../_templates/registrations/common/client_server_section.rst